IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

 ~~~~
 {: artwork-name="returned-metrics.txt"}

-   It also allows the client to request which information (metrics, srlg
+   It also allows the client to request which information (metrics, SRLG
    and/or affinities) should be returned:

 ~~~~ ascii-art